CityHouse's program is designed to instill life-changing skills, values, and character into the women we serve.

 CityHouse Serves 3 Campuses

-CityHouse is a two-year program that offers safe and affordable housing, wrap-around services, daily mentoring, educational opportunities, mental health services, and skill-building opportunities.
+CityHouse is a two to three-year program that offers safe and affordable housing, wrap-around services, daily mentoring, educational opportunities, mental health services, and skill-building opportunities.
 We focus on empowering our mothers to live healthier lives through education, community, and career development offering a holistic approach to each family's multifaceted needs.
 Our program is designed to instill life-changing skills, values, and character into the families we serve.

 Housing: Affordable housing lays the foundation for mothers to gain steps towards autonomy and for children to achieve steps towards successful futures.
 We believe affordable housing is the platform for which healthy changes can be made.